 There’s a few easy steps to going paperless, but it’s not a one-size-fits-all solution.
 What works best for you or your team will be tweaked compared to what’s effective for the team next door.
 Understanding your workflow’s touchpoints with documents and information is the first step in finding a solution that sees your paper usage reduced and your files converted to a more user-friendly digital format.

 There’s a number of apps that work wonders in simplifying the digitization process.
 These include…

 - Evernote Scannable.
 If you’re already a fan of Evernote, you’d expect good things from their scanning app.
 Evernote Scannable delivers, creating high-quality scans from real-life paper sources.

 - CamScanner – CamScanner can transform your quick snap of a document (no scanner needed) into a classy digital version through its automatic crop and enhancement.
 It’s also equipped with Optical Character Recognition (OCR) features, which automatically translates texts from images into useable extracts which can be edited or shared.

 - Scanbot – Scanbot also turns your phone into a scanner through its intelligent PDF creation technology.
 Scan documents, receipts, QR codes, barcodes, labels, whiteboards, sketchbooks, and more.
 Adaptable colour modes make your images look even more authentic.
 Less iPhone capture, more professionalism.

 Clearing your desk of old files?
-A nice plus, but not the most exciting part of a digitised solution.
-Knowing where your documents are, that they’re safe, secured against unauthorised access, and always at your fingertips when you need it?
-Now we’re talking.
+A nice plus, but not the most exciting part of a digitized solution.
+Knowing where your documents are, that they’re safe, secured against unauthorized access, and always at your fingertips when you need it?